craftcms/contact-form/README.md

 ```jinja
 {{ craft.contactForm.mailingListsSelect() }}
 ```
-You can also add attributes to the select element by passing in a hash of desired attributes.
+You can also add attributes to the select element by passing in `{key:value}` pairs of desired attributes.
 You can also override the `id` attribute if need be though refrain from overriding the `name` as it will cause the mailing list to not send.
 ```jinja
 {{ craft.contactForm.mailingListsSelect({'class':'custom-select'}) }}
 ```